SerialForBreakfast/InfinityBug/HammerTime/memlog/RootCauseAnalysis.md

 * What is the minimum reproducible stall threshold across devices / OS versions?
 * Would reducing accessibility verbosity (e.g. `UIAccessibility.post` rate) raise the threshold?

+## 8  Conclusion

+The investigative corpus demonstrates that **InfinityBug is a deterministic, system-level failure** triggered when VoiceOver-related accessibility workload pushes the tvOS RunLoop beyond its sustainable throughput:

+* **Predictable** – escalation pattern follows the same stall-time curve in every confirmed reproduction.
+* **Measurable** – first critical stall consistently occurs at ≈5 s (example 5 179 ms) and continues to grow if input pressure is maintained.
+* **Reproducible** – manual reproduction is reliable under defined conditions; UITest reproduction has been observed once and remains an open engineering challenge.
+* **System-level** – focus engine continues to update; the input subsystem is what collapses.
+* **Accessibility-dependent** – VoiceOver triple-duty (event generation, spoken feedback, accessibility tree maintenance) is the indispensable stress multiplier.

+**Next Engineering Steps**
+1. Build a lightweight on-device profiler that flags stalls >1 s and logs accessibility + hardware event counts.
+2. Prototype input throttling middleware (≤10 Hz when VoiceOver active) and measure its impact on user experience.
+3. Create a reliability study for automated reproduction—instrument UITest infrastructure to capture stall metrics and iterate on timing parameters.
+4. Engage Apple Feedback with consolidated evidence package (Rdar re-submission referencing *RadarSubmission.md*).

+With a clear, evidence-based understanding of the root cause, the project can now transition from analysis to **mitigation and advocacy**.

 ---

 ### Appendix A  Selected Log Evidence